zenarvus/mandos/README.md

 </html>
 ```

-> `404.html` template will be used for 404 pages.
-If it does not exists, the default template will be used for that purpose.

-> You can create partials inside `mandos/partials` and use them with `{{Include partialName}}` inside the template.

-> Go to the `## Template Functions And Variables` section if you want to know more about what functions and variables you can use in a template file.

 You can create as many templates as you want within this folder.
 To use them, add a `template` field to the metadata part of your markdown note and set the value as the name of the template.

+- The template named `404.html` will be used for 404 pages.
+If it does not exists, the default template will be used for that purpose.
+- You can create partials inside `partials` directory in the template folder.
+To use them within other templates, use the `Include` function like this: `{{Include "example-partial.html"}}`

 Here is an example markdown file with `template`, `tags`, `date` and `public` metadata fields:
 ```md